pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - **y3_utils_sightings_-delete_sightings.py** : delete all sigthings we got with the above script
 - **y4_utils_sightings_-create.py** : create a sighting
 - Want to see how to display and delete judgmets ?  open the **utils_delete_all.py** script
+- Learn more about incidents, sightings, judgments, verdit and bundle APIs [Dealing with CTIM]( https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/13-Interact_with_CTIM )

 # Want to dig into this Security Use Case details ?